AsunaMasuda/YayPlan/README.md

 ### Page for participants
 - This page allows participants can add their name, availabilities(Yes/No/Maybe) and a note.
 - Participants can edit their answers and also delete the data in this page.
+This app is made for the situation shere they No key is required to edit or delete the participant schedule.

 ### Page for restoring an existing plan
 - This page allows users to enable 1. to edit the existing event data and 2. to get the shareable link with entering the organizer name and the event key which they registered.